prometheusresearch/baseline-codebase/src/rex.core/README.rst

     >>> demo = Rex('rex.core_demo',
     ...            demo_folder='./demo')

-This code creates a Rex application from :mod:`rex.core_demo` package with a configuration parameter ``demo_folder`` set to ``'./demo'``.
+This code creates a RexDB application from :mod:`rex.core_demo` package with a configuration parameter ``demo_folder`` set to ``'./demo'``.

-Rex applications are assembled from reusable components called *packages*.
+RexDB applications are assembled from reusable components called *packages*.
 Packages that form the application are passed as positional arguments to the :class:`rex.core.Rex` constructor.
 Application parameters are passed as keyword arguments of the constructor.